It cannot be very clear for people new to all the new inputs and outputs, knowing all the new devices and methods.

 CHAPTER 1: VGA to HDMI

-Due to these differences, you will require not only a cable when connecting an HDMI device to a VGA device, but for the conversion to properly occur, you will need an adapter as well.
-That being said, it’s great to know that these adapters are compact and very cheap, most of them averaging around 20$.
+Due to these differences, you will require not only a cable when connecting an HDMI device to a VGA device, but for the conversion to occur properly, you will also need an adapter.

 CHAPTER 2: Can VGA to HDMI Carry Sound?